Drug Evaluation Committee 2007-08 Contract for a single clinical trial at two affiliated medical institutions

 Patients referred by Clinic B are transferred to Hospital A and are once again incorporated into the clinical trial through the process of "explaining consent" and "obtaining consent.

-Clinic B does not explain or obtain consent, but the test data for eligibility verification remains at Clinic B. When the monitor performs the SDV, he/she refers to the electronic medical record at Clinic B.
+Clinic B does not explain or obtain consent, but the test data for eligibility verification remains at Clinic B. When the monitor performs the SDV, he or she refers to the electronic medical record at Clinic B.

-Therefore, should we make it a three-party agreement instead of a two-party agreement and specify that Clinic B is also contractually participating in the clinical trial?
-However, on the other hand, only Hospital A delivers the investigational drug, and the actual start of the clinical trial (obtaining consent) will also take place at Hospital A. If we make it a three-party contract, then the contract will be a three-party contract.
-If a three-way contract is used, Clinic B, which is responsible only for screening, would have to be listed in the clinical trial notification as the site for the clinical trial, which would double the work of site selection, safety reporting, etc., for the two medical institutions.
+Therefore, should we make it a three-party contract instead of a two-party contract and specify that Clinic B is also participating in the clinical trial under the contract?
+However, on the other hand, only Hospital A delivers the investigational drug, and the actual start of the clinical trial (obtaining consent) also takes place at Hospital A. If a three-party contract is used, then Clinic B, which is only responsible for screening, must be listed as the medical institution conducting the clinical trial.
+If a three-party contract is used, Clinic B, which is responsible only for screening, would have to be listed in the clinical trial notification as the Investigator Site, which would double the work of site selection, safety reporting, etc. for the two institutions.

 The above case has been reported in several medical institutions, and although it may not be a critical issue in terms of GCP, we would appreciate your opinion.